cvt-poc/technical-content/research_prompt.md

-As a collaborative panel of enterprise infrastructure experts (MLOps Architect, SRE Director, and DevOps Lead with 20+ years of experience scaling mission-critical AI systems), provide a comprehensive technical blueprint for gradually deploying new LLM versions in production environments that minimizes risk while enabling rapid iteration.
+As a collaborative panel of enterprise infrastructure experts (MLOps Architect, SRE Director, and DevOps Lead with 20+ years of experience scaling mission-critical AI systems), provide a comprehensive technical blueprint for Autoscaling LLM inference using KEDA with Prometheus Adapter

+**Description:** Analyze different custom metrics (queue length, GPU utilization) for autoscaling.

+**Research Areas:** KEDA docs, Kubernetes custom metrics setup.

 ## FACTUAL ACCURACY REQUIREMENTS
 - Present only verified, accurate technical information with no fabrication or hallucination